One Horizon|Docs

 Live collaboration

-During the standup anyone can edit and change items they see.
-We show live collaboration using colors and focus colors.
+During the standup, anyone can edit and change items they see.
 Live collaboration indicators show when multiple team members are viewing or editing items simultaneously, using colors to identify who's making changes.

 Using the next and previous buttons a user can navigate to the next team member.
-Navigation controls help move efficiently through the team to focus on each team member's updates in turn.
+Additional navigation controls on the right side help move efficiently through the team to focus on each team member's updates in a custom order.

 Time awareness